 Getting data into a usable state is one of the most time-consuming parts of any analytics workflow.
 How each platform handles data preparation says a lot about its underlying philosophy.

 Tableau Prep is Tableau's dedicated data preparation tool.
 It offers a visual interface for cleaning, reshaping, and combining data from multiple data sources before it reaches dashboards — filling a similar role to Power Query in the Microsoft ecosystem, but gated behind the Creator licence.
 The limitation is structural: Tableau Prep is only available with the Creator licence.
-Explorers and Viewers cannot access it.
-Teams with multiple sources and mixed user roles end up with a fragmented data preparation workflow — some users can prepare data, others can't.
+Explorers and Viewers cannot access it, which creates a gap in teams with multiple sources and mixed user roles.

 “Astrato acts as the shop window for everything happening in Snowflake, while all computation and governance remain in code within our data warehouse.
 That means anyone can access insights without relying on complex BI tools.”